giridhar1103/DataTransformation_SurveyMonkey/README.md

 The raw dataset includes:
 - Respondent metadata (e.g. Start Date, Email Address)
-- Multiple questions, each potentially spanning several columns
+- Multiple questions, each potentially spanning several columns.
 - Answers in wide format: each question and sub-question is its own column.

 ---